a2659802/HK-Modding-API-Docs/docs/Getting-Started.rst

 Installing the API
 ~~~~~~~~~~~~~~~~~~
-Too install mods that use the modding API you first need to install the Modding API from the the google drive or build it yourself.
+To install mods that use the modding API you first need to install the Modding API from the the google drive or build it yourself.

 The Assembly-CSharp.dll should overwrite your vanilla one at :code:`~\Hollow Knight\hollow_knight_Data\Managed\Assembly-CSharp.dll`.